siravan/symjit/README.md

 # Introduction
 [Release Notes](NEWS.md)

-*SymJit* is a lightweight just-in-time (JIT) compiler that directly translates *SymPy* expressions into machine code without using a separate library such as LLVM.
+**SymJit** is a lightweight just-in-time (JIT) compiler that directly translates *SymPy* expressions into machine code without using a separate library such as LLVM.
 Its main utility is to generate fast numerical functions to feed into various numerical solvers provided by the NumPy/SciPy ecosystem, including numerical integration routines, ordinary differential equation (ODE) solvers, and image filtering functions.
 It is also able to generate `LowLevelCallable` functions for better coupling to certain fast Scipy numerical functions.

-*SymJit* has two different code-generating backends.
+SymJit has two different code-generating backends.
 The default is a Rust library with minimum external dependencies.
 The second backend is written in plain Python, relying solely on the Python standard library and NumPy.
 The Rust backend generates **AMD64** (also known as x86-64), **ARM64** (also known as aarch64), and 64-bit **RISC-V** (riscv64) machine code on Linux, Windows, and Darwin (MacOS) platforms (RISC-V support is new in version 2.7).
 The Python backend supports AMD64 and ARM64.

 The Rust backend generates AVX-compatible code by default for x86-64/AMD64 processors but can downgrade to SSE2 instructions if the processor does not support AVX or if explicitly requested by passing `ty='amd-sse'` to compile functions (see below).
 SSE2 instructions were introduced in 2000, meaning that virtually all current 64-bit x86-64 processors support them.
 Intel introduced the AVX instruction set in 2011; therefore, most processors support it.
 The Python backend uses only AVX instructions.
 Note that the Python backend is not actively maintained and may be removed in version 3.

 On ARM64 processors, both the Rust and Python backends generate code for the aarch64 instruction set.
 ARM32 and IA32 are not supported.

-*SymJit* has three companion packages:
+SymJit has three companion packages:

 * [FuncBuilder](https://github.com/siravan/funcbuilder) provides a more general code generator akin to [llvmlite](https://github.com/numba/llvmlite).
 It is currently in the early stages of development.
-* [SymJit.jl](https://github.com/siravan/SymJit.jl) is a Julia wrapper around the *SymJit*'s Rust library and works with Julia [Symbolics](https://docs.sciml.ai/Symbolics/stable/).
+* [SymJit.jl](https://github.com/siravan/SymJit.jl) is a Julia wrapper around the SymJit's Rust library and works with Julia [Symbolics](https://docs.sciml.ai/Symbolics/stable/).
 * [JitEngine.jl](https://github.com/siravan/JitEngine.jl) is a port of the Symjit's code generator to Julia with no binary dependecy.
 Similar to SymJit.jl, it works and uses Julia [Symbolics](https://docs.sciml.ai/Symbolics/stable/).

-Moreover, as of version 2.9.2, *SymJit* can process [Symbolica](./docs/SYMBOLICA.md) expressions.
+Moreover, as of version 2.9.2, SymJit can process [Symbolica](./docs/SYMBOLICA.md) expressions.

 # Installing symjit

-Installing *SymJit* from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing SymJit from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:

 ```
 conda config --add channels conda-forge
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, *SymJit* can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, SymJit can be installed with `conda`:

 ```
 conda install symjit